 Early Assurance Admission Plan

-With the new Early Assurance plan, the School will strengthen its commitment to students who choose Duquesne School of Pharmacy.
-All freshmen who are accepted into the Pre-Professional phase (years 1-2) of our Pharmacy program are enrolled in our professional phase if they meet the following criteria:
+All freshmen who are accepted into the pre-professional phase (years 1 and 2) are automatically enrolled in our professional phase (years 3 through 6) of our six-year Pharm.D. program if they meet the following criteria:

 - Earn an overall GPA of 3.0 or better - with no grade below a "C" - at the end of EACH semester of the pre-professional pharmacy program and no course withdrawals after the add-drop period.
 (Note: For the purposes of Early Assurance, none of the pre-professional pharmacy courses may be repeated to improve the student's GPA.
 If a student must repeat a course in order to satisfy a prerequisite, the first grade received in the course is also used in the calculation of the student's advancement GPA)